You wanna fly, but you’re not made of money, right?

 There are a couple of specific attributes which tend to soften the market for an aircraft:

-Tailwheel – These aircraft often see softer values on the market because some pilots are afraid of, or intimidated by, them.
+Tailwheel – These aircraft often see softer values on the market because some pilots are intimidated by them.
 The truth is, one can argue that becoming proficient in a tailwheel aircraft will greatly improve your pilot skills, and that the challenge of flying a tailwheel brings many hours of enjoyment.
 Nevertheless, there are fewer pilots in the world now, than ever before, who have the skills and the endorsement to fly a tailwheel airplane.
 So, with fewer buyers in the market, demand is lower and prices remain soft.

 So, what aircraft with these attributes have soft values and, as a result, are more affordable?
 Here are my suggestions of aircraft that should get a hard look: